kskin/WaterGAN/README.md

 # Citations

-If you find this work useful for your research please cite WaterGAN in your publications.
+If you find this work useful for your research, please cite WaterGAN in your publications.

 ```
 @article{li2017watergan,